 The good news is that prenups can address issues beyond finances and cover topics based on your personal goals and desired quality of life.
 Millennials are including clauses that explore areas gaining attention like pets and privacy.
 You, too, can define your prenup to solve for a variety of marriage scenarios relevant to you.
 By clearly laying out guidelines for success, you can also establish the consequences of failing to meet them as well.

 Continue to ask questions and learn about prenuptial agreements.
-This prenup planner walks you through the gamut of questions to ask yourself and your partner.
+This prenup guide walks you through the gamut of questions to ask yourself and your partner.
 Through this discovery, you set yourself up to enjoy a fruitful marriage as well a healthy plan in case things don’t work out.
 If you’re already married, consider a postnuptial agreement, instead.
 If you have questions or need more clarification, reach out to us—we’d be happy to walk you through this essential part of your life.